eAdded/FireJS/README.md

         static: String,    //this is replaced by static content enclosed in <div id="root"></div>, default : "<%=STATIC=%>"
         head: String,      //this is replaced by static head tags i.e tags in Head Component, default : "<%=HEAD=%>"
         style: String,     //this is replaced by all page styles, default : "<%=STYLE=%>"
         unknown: String    //files imported in pages other than [js,css] go here.
-Make sure use a webpack loader for these files, default : "<%=UNKNOWN=%>"
+Make sure you use a webpack loader for these files, default : "<%=UNKNOWN=%>"
     },
     pages: {
         _404: String       //404 page